skdunnigan/skdunnigan/README.md

 - I am the primary administrator for the [GTMNERR](https://github.com/GTMNERR) organization on GitHub.

 - 🔬 I am integrating Quarto and GitHub with my team in our projects and helping to develop functional workflows for varying experience levels on the teams.
-As an example, check out this report that is updated quarterly [`GTMNERR/swmp-quarter-report`](https://gtmnerr.github.io/swmp-quarter-report).
+   - Check out the GTMNERR SWMP quarterly report [`GTMNERR/swmp-quarter-report`](https://gtmnerr.github.io/swmp-quarter-report) or 2022 Annual Report [`GTMNERR/2022-swmp-annual-report`](https://gtmnerr.github.io/2022-swmp-annual-report) for examples.

 - As always, I'm finding new ways to analyze and visualize our continuous water quality and weather data with the NERRs in various applications.
 Efforts such as [`GTMNERR/swmp-abiotic`](https://github.com/GTMNERR/swmp-abiotic) - a repository of all code working with the abiotic SWMP data at the GTMNERR

 - 🌱 I’m currently learning how to build my first shiny-based application to be able to share the GTMNERR SWMP data with others.

 -  My team is working on developing R-related tools for our QAQC process to better track helpful scripts, enhance our workflow, reduce human-error in our process, and to also integrate new visualizations and calculations to help QAQC our long-term monitoring data.
 Hoping to roll out this repository in the next few months!